zhangbihua/maxGraph/README.md

 Since both commands are in watch mode, so it's recommended to open two terminals and run them separately.
 When a file is saved from the core package, the html storybook will be automatically updated.

-### Building the npm package for local usage
+### <a id="build-local-npm-package"></a> Building the npm package for usage in external project

-Will be documented soon.
+Run
+- from the project root: `npm install`
+- then, from the `packages/core` folder: `npm pack`

+The `packages/core` folder or the generated `packages/core/maxgraph-core-***.tgz` file are now ready for use in an external project, using [npm link](https://docs.npmjs.com/cli/v8/commands/npm-link) or `npm install`.

+Examples of use can be found in this [repository].(https://github.com/tbouffard/maxgraph-integration-examples).